 George Wise must have been bursting with pride and joy that his young daughter Mabel Jackson Wise had married so advantageously into Sydney society.
 This is despite the fact that all the Robson family were staunch Methodists, in fact W.E.V.
 Robson’s father had been a Methodist Preacher before being elected to the Legislative Assembly of New South Wales, a position he held up until his death in 1920.

-Even to this day I wonder at the family gatherings, with George Wise the affable, effervescent and jovial personality, combining with the religious and abstaining countenance of William Robson.
+Even to this day I wonder at the family gatherings, with George Wise the affable, effervescent and jovial personality, combining with the religious and abstaining countenance of William Robson and his family.

 Wellington Times, 17 December 1901